Reading Lawn Installation Services

 Post-Installation Establishment Care & Long-Term Maintenance Planning in Reading

-• Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks; monitor for dry spots.
-Fertilize 4-6 weeks post-installation with slow-release nitrogen.
-Mow when grass reaches 3-4 inches, cutting to 2.5-3 inches with sharp blades, never removing more than 1/3 of blade height.
-Monitor for pests and diseases, and consult UMass Extension Turf Program for diagnostics.
-Fall is optimal for installation; spring is suitable after soil temps reach 50-55°F. Transition to standard maintenance as the lawn matures.
+Establishment protocols vary by method: sod requires immediate deep watering and daily irrigation for 2 weeks; seed and hydroseeding need 2-3 times daily light watering for 2-3 weeks.
+Fertilize 4-6 weeks post-installation, based on soil test results, using slow-release nitrogen.
+The first mowing should occur when grass reaches 3-4 inches, cutting to 2.5-3 inches and never removing more than 1/3 of blade height.
+Monitor for root development, germination rates, and pest issues.
+Fall is optimal for installation (late August-September), while spring is suitable after soil temperatures reach 50-55°F. Transition to standard maintenance as the lawn matures, integrating seasonal fertilization and sustainability planning.
+For diagnostics, consult UMass Extension Turf Program.

 What Neighborhoods Do We Serve Throughout Reading, MA?